mpromonet/webrtc-streamer/README.md

 An other HTTP API /getDeviceList give available sources.
 A video source could be :
  - V4L2 devices detected by WebRTC capture factory
- - RTSP url that give access to an H264 video stream
+ - RTSP url that give access to an H264 video stream (need live555)

 It is based on WebRTC Native Code Package [http://www.webrtc.org]